hot-glue-for-rails/hot-glue/README.md

 ---

-## NEW GETTING STARTED VIDEO
+## GETTING STARTED VIDEO
-The getting started video is newly updated with an explanation of the options for **`jsbundling-rails`/`cssbudling-rails`** when creating a new Rails 7 app.

-Check it out on Youtube at https://www.youtube.com/watch?v=bKjKHMTvzZc
+~~Check it out on Youtube at https://www.youtube.com/watch?v=bKjKHMTvzZc~~

-While you're over there could you give my Youtube channel a 'Subscribe'? (look for the RED SUBSCRIBE BUTTON) Thanks so much!
+While you're over there could you give my Youtube channel a 'Subscribe'? (look for the RED SUBSCRIBE BUTTON)

 ---
 ## HOW EASY?

 ```